lcmd-epfl/marc/README.md

 The default clustering metric used in marc is the `"avg"` distance, which measures pairwise similarity based on the average of three normalized distance matrices: heavy-atom rmsd, energy difference and kernel of the heavy-atom dihedral angles of the system.

 The logic behind this choice is that rmsd ought to be good except in cases where trivial single bond rotations increase the rmsd without affecting the energy, while the dihedral metric smooths systems that only differ by a few torsions.
-The possible metrics (to be fed to the `-m` flag) are `"rmsd"`, `"erel"` (based on the available energies), `"da"` (based on the most relevant dihedral angle of the molecule), `"ewrmsd"` (combining geometry and energy) and `"mix"` (combining geometry, dihedrals and energy with the DISTATIS algorithm), other than the default `avg`..
+The possible metrics (to be fed to the `-m` flag) are `"rmsd"`, `"erel"` (based on the available energies), `"da"` (based on the most relevant dihedral angle of the molecule), `"ewrmsd"` (combining geometry and energy) and `"mix"` (combining geometry, dihedrals and energy with the DISTATIS algorithm), other than the default `avg`.

 ## Examples [↑](#examples)